5 Ways to Monitor Your Teen’s Internet Addiction

 Elevations RTC Can Help

-Elevations RTC is a co-ed residential treatment center for teens ages 13-17 who are struggling with mental health issues that have been affected by their technology use.
+Elevations RTC is an all gender residential treatment center for teens ages 13-17 who are struggling with mental health issues that have been affected by their technology use.
 Our students struggle with anxiety, depression, ADHD, self esteem, and bullying.
 We follow an intensive interdisciplinary approach that offers college preparatory academics, therapeutic recreation activities, and individual, family and group psychotherapy.
 Elevations gives students the skills and confidence they need to transition to the real world and lead healthy, happy lives.

 Contact us at 855-290-9681 for more information about internet addiction.
 We can help your family today!